Trio Petroleum Corp Announces - GuruFocus.com

-DANVILLE, CA, May 01, 2023 (GLOBE NEWSWIRE) -- Trio Petroleum Corp. ( American: TPET) (“Trio”), an oil and gas exploration and development company focused on strategic, high growth energy projects in California, today announced that it has leased an additional 667 mineral-acres solidifying its core acreage position at its South Salinas Project.
-This increases Trio’s leasehold from 8,600 acres to 9,267 acres, an approximate 8% increase.
-This comes on the heels of Trio’s announcement last week that it contracted a drilling rig and will within two weeks commence drilling operations on the HV-1 well located on Trio’s asset called the South Salinas Project.
-As an update, Trio’s expects that the drilling rig will begin to move to its drilling location within a week.
-The HV-1 well is a two-mile step-out well to the HV-3A discovery that found and produced mid-gravity oil on Trio’s acreage.
+DANVILLE, CA, May 03, 2023 (GLOBE NEWSWIRE) -- Trio Petroleum Corp. ( American: TPET) (“Trio”), an oil and gas exploration and development company focused on strategic, high growth energy projects in California, today announced that the Ensign Drilling Rig #540 has moved onto location at the South Salinas Project where Trio’s HV-1 well is expected to commence drilling within 24 hours.

-Mr. Frank Ingriselli, Trio’s Chief Executive Officer, commented “the leasing of this additional core acreage couldn’t have come at a better time for the Company.
-We will very soon commence drilling on its HV-1 confirmation well and now have expanded and solidified our acreage available to carry out our aggressive development plans.
-This expansion should result in our ability to acquire more reserves and increase the net present value of our development project.”
+The HV-1 confirmation well is a two-mile step-out from Trio’s HV-3A discovery well that found high-quality, mid-gravity oil at depths of about 3,750 to 5,100 feet.
+The HV-1 well location was chosen based on interpretation of three-dimensional seismic data and the well will help define the magnitude of this new oil and gas field, in which Trio owns an 85.75% working interest.

-More details on Trio’s development plans can be found in its latest Form S-1 filing with the Securities and Exchange Commission (the “SEC”) which can be obtained from the SEC at www.sec.gov or accessed from Trio’s website at: www.trio-petroleum.com.
+Mr. Frank Ingriselli, Trio’s Chief Executive Officer, commented “Since our IPO only two weeks ago, we have moved quickly to contract a drilling rig and increase our leased mineral acreage in the South Salinas Project through our May 1st lease expansion.
+We are now poised to commence the drilling of this first well in our multi-well development plan to commercialize and produce from our asset.
+We will provide more details as we begin drilling our well.”

 About Trio Petroleum Corp.